George J. Kacek Hall

 - Laundry and fitness facilities in the lower level

-- Wi-Fi internet and cable TV provided by Comcast and Xfinity on the Go
+- High-speed internet access and cable TV provided by Comcast

 What are the Kacek Hall room dimensions?
 (Room and Closet)

 - Single Room: 9' 8" w X 11' 6"d X 8'h, Closet: 41"w X 22"d X 7' 1"h

 - Double Room: 9' 5"w X 11' 6"d X 8'h, Closet: 52"w X 22"d X 7' 1"h

 - Triple Room: 9' 10"w X 22'd X 7' 1"h, Closet: 18' 9"w X 11' 7"d X 8'h